This week, I have some good news for you. You may have heard it before, but stay with me on this.

 It’s no different when it comes to Internet marketing success — except you should go one step further and insist upon verifiable success.

 The most important criterion of a fake review is that it lacks proof.

 Think about this for a moment.
 You read a wonderful recounting of rags to riches — a genuine solopreneur success story.
 Or is it?

 Scam artists flat-out lie about this stuff to get your money.
 Often there may be a kernel of truth, but the truth of reality is far from the fiction of the story.

 How can you tell what’s true?

 Let’s suppose you’ve read some really strong reviews about an online business builder.
 Oddly, they all started by reviewing a different product and moved you to this one.
 But it sure sounds good.

-Or maybe you just keep reading great reviews of, say, Wealthy Affiliate (we’ve discussed them before) with no negatives at all.
+Or maybe you just keep reading great reviews of, say, Wealthy Affiliate (we’ve already discussed the question, “Is Wealthy Affiliate legit?“) with no negatives at all.

 There’s a sales technique called social proof.
 That can be done in a variety of ways, from brief “love it” testimonials to detailed stories.
 They can appear anywhere, in any form.
 And anyone can write them — including the business owner.